GustavoFeio/Clogger/README.md

 # Clogger

-Clogger is a logging library for C with the goal of user customizability.
+Clogger is a logging library for C with flexible user customizability.

 # Usage
 Simply paste the `clogger.h` file located in `./src` in your project, include it wherever you need and define the `CLOG_IMPLEMENTATION` macro.